Apricot-S/majsoulrpa/README.md

 1. Compliance with Python 3.11
 2. Remove dependency on Docker and Redis
-3. Support moving the screen position
+3. Support moving the browser position
-4. Support for screen sizes other than 1920 x 1080
+4. Support for browser viewport sizes other than 1920 x 1080

 ## License